jries/SMAP/LocMoFit/docs/tutorial/simulations.md

 	* In the new window, define the value for a parameter (can be identified in the columns *Name*, *Type*, and *Model*) in the column *Value*.
 	* Newly inputted values is automatically saved.
 	:::{note}
 	Instead of a constant value, a parameter can be a random variable of a uniform distribution with specified boundaries.
-To enable this, you just have to input two values, seperated by a space, in the column *value*.
-For example, *-15 15* define the lower and upper boundaries as -15 and 15 respectively.
+To enable this, you just have to input two values, separated by a space, in the column *value*.
+For example, *'-15 15'* defines the lower and upper boundaries as -15 and 15 respectively.
 	:::
 	:::{note}
 	You can also associate model parameters.
 See {doc}`this note<../applicationNote/simulation>` for more information.